 Private investigators, forensic accountants, and utilizing discovery are just a few methods that you and your attorney can utilize in order to uncover hidden assets of your spouse.
 It will take additional time and money in order to do so but in the end it can be worthwhile to make sure that you have not left any stones unturned in your efforts to discover any and all property that you may have a right to in your divorce.

 Finally, hiring a family law attorney who has experience in dealing with opposing parties who have attempted to hide assets is probably the most important step you can take to protect yourself and your family.
 It is one thing to know that your spouse is doing something underhanded like concealing assets or income from you during your divorce.
 It is a different subject altogether to be able to act on that knowledge and to be able to step in and do something about it.
 Having an advocate by your side to assist you in this endeavor can make all the difference in the world.

-Questions about asset division in a Texas divorce?
+Questions?
 Contact the Law Office of Bryan Fagan

 Thank you for choosing to spend part of your day with us today.
 If you have any questions about the content contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week.
 We can answer your questions and address your issues directly in a comfortable, pressure-free environment.